Accessibility at The People's Potato

 Food assistance service: Anyone who is unable to wait in line for our food assistance service due to a disability is invited to phone or email at least 48 hours before the service begins to request that a box of food be set aside and to coordinate a time to come to the kitchen to pick it up.

 The kitchen is a step-free space.
-The door into the kitchen is kept open during regular hours.
+The door to the kitchen is kept open during regular hours.

-Kitchen counters are 36 inches high There is a table available for wheelchair users and anyone who needs or prefers to sit.
+There is a table available for wheelchair users and anyone who needs or prefers to sit.
 The chairs in the kitchen are mostly non-folding chairs with backrests and no armrests.
-The hand-washing sink is 34 inches high and the soap pump is 48 inches high.
+We have 2 stainless steel hand-washing sinks that are knee operated.

 We have some adapted kitchen tools available such as "mezzaluna" rocking knives.
 We are always open to suggestions for other adapted equipment we could purchase that would be beneficial to our volunteers.

-The kitchen can be loud, very busy, and difficult to physically maneuver from 11:30am - 1:30pm.
+The kitchen can be loud, very busy, and difficult to physically manoeuvre from 11:30am to 2:oo pm.
 The serving area is particularly difficult to navigate during the lunch service.
-Any volunteers are welcome to eat lunch in the kitchen with collective members and collective members are happy to bring food to volunteers as needed.
+Volunteers are welcome to eat lunch in the main cafeteria area outside the kitchen or in the volunteer room.

 The kitchen is a step-free space.
-The door into the kitchen is kept open during regular hours.
+The door to the kitchen is kept open during regular hours.

-Kitchen counters are 36 inches high There is a table available for wheelchair users and anyone who needs or prefers to sit.
+There is a table available for wheelchair users and anyone who needs or prefers to sit.
 The chairs in the kitchen are mostly non-folding chairs with backrests and no armrests.
-The hand-washing sink is 34 inches high and the soap pump is 48 inches high.
+We have 2 stainless steel hand-washing sinks that are knee operated.

 We have some adapted kitchen tools available such as "mezzaluna" rocking knives.
 We are always open to suggestions for other adapted equipment we could purchase that would be beneficial to our volunteers.

-The kitchen can be loud, very busy, and difficult to physically maneuver from 11:30am - 1:30pm.
+The kitchen can be loud, very busy, and difficult to physically manoeuvre from 11:30am to 2:oo pm.
 The serving area is particularly difficult to navigate during the lunch service.
-Any volunteers are welcome to eat lunch in the kitchen with collective members and collective members are happy to bring food to volunteers as needed.
+Volunteers are welcome to eat lunch in the main cafeteria area outside the kitchen or in the volunteer room.

 Allergies and cross-contamination